MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/email-digests-3.md

 Users do not receive the Welcome digest outside of their work week.
 For example, if necessary, the delivery is delayed to Monday to keep it from being delivered during a weekend.

-The following is an example of a Viva Insights welcome message:
+Here's an example of a Viva Insights welcome message:

 ![Welcome message top section.](../../Images/mya/use/welcome-email-2pages.png)